OWASP/www-project-amass/index.md

 ### If I am not a programmer can I participate in the project?

 Yes, you can certainly participate in the project if you are not a programmer.
 The project needs different skills and expertise at different times during its development.
 Currently, we are looking for researchers, programmers, writers, and graphic designers.
-See the Road Map and Getting Involved tab for more details.

 ## Core Team